curium-rp/LocalReader-Plus/README.md

    -  delay audio startup or buffer startup, set to 1000ms - 1 seconde
    -  No .exe options for windows

-   _THIS model is has been modifly for use with gpu NVDIA if can't detect if will fallback for cpu don't worries, if didn't use windows is has detect os in this code, maybe didn't have problem with Mac and Linux_
+   _THIS model is has been modifly for use with gpu NVDIA if can't detect it will fallback for cpu don't worries  _-if didn't use windows is has detect os in this code, maybe didn't have problem with Mac and Linux-_

 # many bug has been fix  #